postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 * Close All Tabs
 * Force Close All Tabs

-When you "Force Close Current Tab" or "Force Close All Tabs", the tab(s) close immediately without prompting you to save your work in the tab(s).
+When you "Force Close Current Tab" or "Force Close All Tabs", the tab closes immediately without prompting you to save your work in the tab.

 When you "Close Current Tab", "Close All but Current Tab", or "Close All Tabs", a dialogue box appears with an option to save your work.